 The case hinged upon a signed deal memo that was marked with "brand conflict with Gordon Ramsay to be concluded and other minor amendments."
 This document was not signed by both parties and stated within that it would thus not be legally binding.

 Negotiations between the party broke down, so this memo was never replaced with an officially signed agreement.
 Reveille then notified the defendant that the memo constituted a contract and sued for breach of contract for failure to pay.

 In response, the defendant claimed that because the deal memo was not signed, no legally binding contract was in effect.
 They noted that the contract was subject to a condition precedent as indicated on the original deal memo.

 The court determined that the memo constituted a binding contract for the reason of contract acceptance by conduct.
 In effect, the condition precedent was waived by the defendant's actions.
 The court further noted that the defendant had completed the services in concert with the written contract terms.
 The defendant also paid submitted invoices from the plaintiff, which was another factor establishing acceptance by conduct.
 The court found that the condition precedent was not valid because both parties knew it could not be met.

 If you need help with acceptance by conduct contract law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.